 Clairvest maintains a \$100.0 million revolving credit facility which is participated in by several Schedule 1 Canadian chartered banks.
-The credit facility, which had an expiry of December 2023 and is eligible for a one-year extension on each anniversary of the closing date, bears interest at the bank prime rate plus 1.25% per annum on drawn amounts and a standby fee of 0.70% per annum on undrawn amounts.
-During the second quarter of fiscal 2020, the credit facility was extended to December 2024 under the same terms and conditions.
-A renewal fee of \$75 thousand was paid during the quarter.
-No amounts had been drawn on the facility during the quarter and as at September 30, 2019.
-The amount available under the credit facility as at September 30, 2019 was \$100.0 million.
+The credit facility, which has an expiry of December 2024 and is eligible for a one-year extension on each anniversary of the closing date, bears interest at the bank prime rate plus 1.25% per annum on drawn amounts and a standby fee of 0.70% per annum on undrawn amounts.
+No amounts had been drawn on the facility during the quarter and as at December 31, 2019.
+The amount available under the credit facility as at December 31, 2019 was \$100.0 million.